AplaProject/apla-docs-en/source/topics/script.rst

 Contracts can be created and edited in a special editor which is a part of the Molis software client.
 Each new contract has a typical structure created in it by default with three sections: ``data, conditions, action``.
 The contracts editor helps to:

-    - Write the contract code (highlighting key words of the Simvolio language,
+    - Write the contract code (highlighting key words of the Simvolio language.

-    - Format the contract source code,
+    - Format the contract source code.

-    - Bind the contract to an account, from which the payment for its execution will be charged,
+    - Bind the contract to an account, from which the payment for its execution will be charged.

-    - Define permissions to edit the contract (typically, by specifying the contract name with the permissions stipulated in a special function ContractConditions or by way of direct indication of access conditions in the Change conditions field),
+    - Define permissions to edit the contract (typically, by specifying the contract name with the permissions stipulated in a special function ContractConditions or by way of direct indication of access conditions in the Change conditions field).

     - View the history of changes made to the contract with the option to restore previous versions.